-CCG Constitution Section 5.2.
+CCG Constitution Section 5.2

-5.2.
-General Duties - in discharging its functions the NHS C& P CCG will:

-5.2.1.
-Make arrangements to secure public involvement in the planning, development and consideration of proposals for changes and decisions affecting the operation of commissioning arrangements by:

-a) ensuring that individuals to whom the services are being or may be provided are involved:
+- 5.2.
+General Duties in discharging its functions the NHS C&P CCG will: - 5.2.1.
+Make arrangements to secure public involvement in the planning, development and consideration of proposals for changes and decisions affecting the operation of commissioning arrangements by: - a) ensuring that individuals to whom the services are being or may be provided are involved:

-- (i) in the planning of the CCG's commissioning arrangements; - (ii) in the development and consideration of the proposals by the CCG for changes in commission arrangements; - (iii) in the decisions of the CCG affecting the operation of commissioning arrangements, where the decisions would, if made, impact on the manner in which the services are delivered to the individuals or the range of health services available to them;

-b) in order to understand the views of patients and the public and to disseminate relevant information to them, establishing and working closely with:

-- (i) a Patient Reference Group which is constituted as a subcommittee of the Governing Body in accordance with this Constitution; - (ii) Local Commissioning Groups which are constituted as subcommittees of the Governing Body in accordance with this Constitution; - (iii) the Patient Safety and Quality Committee which is constituted as a subcommittee of the Governing Body and considers patient experience, complaints and feedback; - (iv) Patient Participation Groups which will seek the views of local populations and assist with the dissemination of information, and representatives of which will sit on each Local Commissioning Group's patient forum;

-c) in order to understand the views of patients and the public and to disseminate relevant information to them, ensuring regular liaison and the development of close working relationships with each of the following bodies:

-- Patient Forums, which are intended to give individuals the opportunity to raise questions or concerns about the provision of healthcare services at the wider county level; - (ii) Healthwatch, which gathers views of local people on local health services; - (iii) Health Overview and Scrutiny Committees which review the planning, commissioning and delivery of health services; - (iv) Health and Wellbeing Boards, each of which is a group of key leaders representing health and care organisations who work together to understand what their local communities need from health and care services and to agree priorities;

-d) publishing a Communications Membership and Engagement Strategy, approved by its Governing Body and regularly revised to take into account any new guidance published by NHS England, which will be designed to ensure that the CCG involves patients and the public by a range of means that are suitable to different aspects of its commissioning arrangements, those means to include as appropriate:

-- (i) the publication of documents to disseminate relevant information about the commissioning arrangements; - (ii) regular attendance at key meetings, forums and events for the purpose of listening to the views of patients and the public, providing information about and explaining actions being taken or considered by the CCG, and answering questions; - (iii) the dissemination of information by means of the CCG website, emails, newsletters targeted at specific groups, media campaigns, advertising, and targeted engagement events; - (iv) the provision of an opportunity for patients and the public to make their views known via the CCG website, emails and other suitable means; - (v) the publication of consultation documents in relation to certain planning and commissioning activities, and the creation of specific engagement opportunities such as the use of public surveys and feedback forms;
+- (i) in the planning of the CCG's commissioning arrangements; - (ii) in the development and consideration of the proposals by the CCG for changes in commission arrangements; - (iii) in the decisions of the CCG affecting the operation of commissioning arrangements, where the decisions would, if made, impact on the manner in which the services are delivered to the individuals or the range of health services available to them; - b) in order to understand the views of patients and the public and to disseminate relevant information to them, establishing and working closely with: - (i) a Patient Reference Group which is constituted as a subcommittee of the Governing Body in accordance with this Constitution; - (ii) Local Commissioning Groups which are constituted as subcommittees of the Governing Body in accordance with this Constitution; - (iii) the Patient Safety and Quality Committee which is constituted as a subcommittee of the Governing Body and considers patient experience, complaints and feedback; - (iv) Patient Participation Groups which will seek the views of local populations and assist with the dissemination of information, and representatives of which will sit on each Local Commissioning Group's patient forum; - c) in order to understand the views of patients and the public and to disseminate relevant information to them, ensuring regular liaison and the development of close working relationships with each of the following bodies: - (i) Patient Forums, which are intended to give individuals the opportunity to raise questions or concerns about the provision of healthcare services at the wider county level; - (ii) Healthwatch, which gathers views of local people on local health services; - (iii) Health Overview and Scrutiny Committees which review the planning, commissioning and delivery of health services; - (iv) Health and Wellbeing Boards, each of which is a group of key leaders representing health and care organisations who work together to understand what their local communities need from health and care services and to agree priorities; - d) publishing a Communications Membership and Engagement Strategy, approved by its Governing Body and regularly revised to take into account any new guidance published by NHS England, which will be designed to ensure that the CCG involves patients and the public by a range of means that are suitable to different aspects of its commissioning arrangements, those means to include as appropriate: - (i) the publication of documents to disseminate relevant information about the commissioning arrangements; - (ii) regular attendance at key meetings, forums and events for the purpose of listening to the views of patients and the public, providing information about and explaining actions being taken or considered by the CCG, and answering questions; - (iii) the dissemination of information by means of the CCG website, emails, newsletters targeted at specific groups, media campaigns, advertising, and targeted engagement events; - (iv) the provision of an opportunity for patients and the public to make their views known via the CCG website, emails and other suitable means;